altonelli/various-python-goodies/readme.md

 equivalent to: `py3 -c "from urltools import Google; import sys; print (Google().spell(sys.argv[1]))"`

+uses a normal google search page, meant for casual personal use only, for a supported technique, use [spelling content module](https://developers.google.com/shopping-search/v1/reference-content-module-spelling) api (which requires and api key).
+The [SOAP spellcheck](http://www.actionscript.org/forums/showthread.php3?t=187859) api only does one word at a time instead of considering the entire search term.

 ### urltools.py
 library
 various helpful url/html/link routines for stuff link downloading web pages, using google, and interacting with my blog